-The first day of school for all students will be Tuesday, September 5th.
-We will stagger our start times on opening day in order to accommodate our Freshman Orientation.
-All incoming 9th grade students are invited to report to the McLain auditorium at 8:00 a.m. and will be dismissed at 2:42 p.m.
-(9th grade students will receive a letter in the mail from the Guidance Department with more details on the first day.)
+The first day of school for all students will be Wednesday, September 5th.
+We will stagger our start times on opening day in order to accommodate our Ninth Grade Orientation.
+All incoming 9th grade students are invited to report to McLain auditorium at 8:00 a.m. and will be dismissed at 2:42 p.m.
+(9th grade students should print out their schedule and bring it to school on day one.)
 10th, 11th and 12th grade students should report at 10:45 a.m. to their first period class.
 Students will spend 20 minutes in every class and will have a short lunch break.
 All students should bring their lunch to school, the cafeteria will not be open.
-A copy of the schedule for September 5th is on the homepage of the MHS website.
+A copy of the schedule for September 5th appears as a pop-up on this webpage.

 Please note that there are a number of documents that you need to access and/or sign in order to begin the school year.
-Please use the list below to make sure you have read and filled out all necessary paperwork:
+Use the list below to make sure you have read and filled out all necessary paperwork:

-- Students’ assigned lockers and combinations can be found on the schedule tab in the portal, late next week.
+- Students’ assigned lockers and combinations can be found on the schedule tab in the portal.

 - Parents please review the Mamaroneck High School Code of Conduct with your children.
 At our opening assemblies this year we will review the Code of Conduct and discuss the values that we cherish at MHS.

-- The schedule for day rotations and the bell schedule are on our website, freshmen do NOT panic in trying to understand the schedule, we will cover this in orientation!
+- The schedule for day rotations and the bell schedule are on our website.

+Please note there has been a slight change in the length of classes due to new State Regulations.
+Freshmen do NOT panic in trying to understand the schedule, we will cover this in orientation!

 Over the last year MHS has worked to tighten our safety practices, linked to this document is an explanation of the various protocols that MHS follows.